project-ida/two-state-quantum-systems/src/excitation-transfer.md

 \end{bmatrix}
 $$

-We'll need to set our initial state to be:
+We'll therefore need to set our initial state to be:

 ```python
 psi0 =  tensor(basis(M, 0), basis(2, 0), basis(2, 1))